RznNike/DemoKMP/README.md

 * Launch arguments
 * Screen-scoped hotkeys
 * Basic PDF viewer, print dialog
-* Built-in logger with UI
+* UI for custom logger; database, file and memory cache modules

 #### Android only
 * UI for viewing network logs from a device